Joseph Sternberg

 Joseph Sternberg (1852 – 13 January 1928) was an English-born Australian politician.

-He was born in Whitechapel, London, the son of German Jews Alexander Sternberg (1822–1882) from Rawicz, Prussia; and Frederica (Recka or Rivka) Platt.
+Sternberg was born in Whitechapel, London, the son of German Jews Alexander Sternberg (1822–1882) from Rawicz, Prussia; and Frederica (Recka or Rivka) Platt.
 He arrived in Melbourne, Victoria on 18 February 1861 and grew up in Rochester.
-He became a farmer and an auctioneer, the latter in partnership with his brother.
+He became a farmer and an auctioneer, the latter in partnership with his brother as Sternberg Bros.
 In 1880, he married Selina Lazarus, with whom he had two children.

-In 1891, he was elected to the Victorian Legislative Council for Northern Province.
+In 1891, Sternberg was elected to the Victorian Legislative Council for Northern Province.
 He transferred to the new Bendigo Province in 1904.
-Sternberg remained in the Council as a Liberal and then a Nationalist until his death in Melbourne in 1928.
+Sternberg remained in the council as a Liberal and then a Nationalist until his death in Fitzroy, Victoria on 13 January 1928.